Vinelab/bowler/README.md

 ### Consumer

 Add `'Registrator' => Vinelab\Bowler\Facades\Registrator::class,` to the aliases array in `config/app`.

+In order to consume a message an exchange and a queue needs to be set up and a message handler needs to be created.

 Configuring the consumer can be done both manually or from the command line: